 After getting situated at the table, it’s no longer a secret as to why “buzzy” always comes to mind when describing Saint Theo’s.
 The décor is curated to evoke feelings of dreamy European nostalgia: beachy black-and-white portraits of attractive young men and women line the brightly-painted walls, as do vintage film and liquor posters.
 Funky yet discernable tunes pulsate through the speakers while those at tables sip expertly-crafted cocktails from the gold-hued paneled bar.
 Here, dinner is so much more than “just” dinner…it’s being out at dinner.

-Expect unique takes on traditional coastal cuisine, which Executive Chef Ashley Rath prepares using ingredients sourced from Owner Robert Goldman’s family farm.
-You may recall the Ricotta Gomiti with Calabrian Chili Oil from all over your Instagram feed, but there are many other dishes that deserve the same recognition.
+Expect a refreshed menu featuring unique takes on traditional coastal cuisine — which Italian native and Michelin-star experienced new Executive Chef Diego Negri prepares using ingredients sourced from Owner Robert Goldman’s family farm.
+You may recall the Seabass Linguine with dill, la passata, and garlic oil from all over your Instagram feed, but there are many other dishes that deserve the same recognition.

-The appetizer of Roasted Oysters served in a parsley-pesto broth will have you booking a table for the following week right on the spot.
-Savor every bite of the main course, whether it’s the Branzino or Lamb Chops, and definitely do not skip dessert; the Affogato is the best you’ll ever taste (on this side of the Atlantic, at least).
+The appetizer Polpette comprises breaded beef meatballs in a delicious fig jus sauce (needless to say, it will have you booking a table for the following week right on the spot).
+Savor every bite of the main course, whether it’s the Branzino or Saffron Risotto.
+Definitely do not skip dessert — the Hazlenut Budino — dark chocolate crémeux, hazelnuts, and a delicious caramel sauce — is to die for, and the Affogato is the best you’ll ever taste (on this side of the Atlantic, at least).

 Before heading out the door, grab a nightcap at Venice Bar, the 20-seat speakeasy hidden in plain sight off of the main dining room by a burgundy velvet curtain.